marydn/shogi/readme.md

 ├── PlayerInventory.php # Player's inventory
 ├── Player.php # Every player of the game
 ├── Shared
-│   └── Collection.php # Abstract class for Objects that holds collections
+│   ├── Collection.php # Abstract class for Objects that holds collections
-├── Spot.php   # Every spot in the Board
+│   └── Enum.php # Abstract class for Objects used as an Enum value object ├── Spot.php # Every spot in the Board
 └── ValueObject
-    └── Coordinate.php  # User's input
+    ├── Coordinate.php # User's input
+    └── NotationType.php # ValueObject to identify the type of move
 ```

 ![image info](./doc/images/demo.png)